1. Introduction

 To help gather market information, Business Gateway has an excellent section of over 100 free to download market reports covering a wealth of industries, such as Alternative and Complementary Therapies, Ancestral Tourism, Child Care, Civil Engineering, Craft Beer, Hairdressing and Music Tuition.

-Many of these have been updated to take into account Covid impacts.
-For example, in the report on Maternity and Baby products, it highlights the long-term overall decline in the baby wipes market due to environmental concerns, but how Covid stockpiling will have reversed that in the short term.
-In spite of this short-term shift, there could still be good news here if you are looking to launch an environmentally friendly baby product or service.
+For example, in the report on Maternity and Baby products, it highlights the long-term overall decline in the baby wipes market due to environmental concerns.
+But this can also help you identify an opportunity if you are looking to launch an environmentally friendly baby product or service.

 The reports also include links to professional and industry bodies which may have additional useful statistics and insights.
 If you need further information, Business Gateway can access more detailed research for you and send you extracts from them.